Helenyin123/changnote/web-technology-project.md

 **Notice**

 In oder to get rid of the Cross Origin errors in the console, you'll need to run a local HTTP server from your project's directory and load the circles.html file from there.
-The steps are: \(1\) Navigate to your project folder in the terminal \(2\) Run `python -m simpleHTTPServer`\(3\) open up your browser and navigate to [http://localhost:8000](http://localhost:8000) \(4\) select the html file
+The steps are:

+1. Navigate to your project folder in the terminal
+2. Run `python -m simpleHTTPServer`
+3. Open up your browser and navigate to [http://localhost:8000](http://localhost:8000)
+4. Select the html file

 # Backend Part